 The liver X receptors (LXRα and LXRβ) are transcription co-activators that are involved in the regulation of lipid metabolism and have also been associated with regulation of inflammation.
 LXR agonists have been shown to inhibit the progression of atherosclerosis in mouse models of the disorder.
 Although the precise mechanism by which these LXR agonists effect a reduction in the progression of atherosclerosis is not clear, it is known that the genes encoding ABCA1 and ABCG1 contain LXR-binding sites.
 In fact, LXR agonists up-regulate the expression of both ABCA1 and ABCG1 in macrophages which leads to increased reverse cholesterol transport.
 Less cholesterol in macrophages leads to a reduced inflammatory activity of the macrophage which in turn likely contributes to the reduced atherosclerosis.
 However, there is a limitation to the utility of LXR agonists as shown by the first generation synthetic LXR ligands which activate both LXRs and lead to marked increases in hepatic lipogenesis and plasma triglyceride levels.
 These effects are due to the role of LXRs in activation of hepatic SREBP-1c and the resultant activation of each of its target genes as described above.
 Although it could be theoretically possible to enhance the reverse cholesterol effects of LXRs without targeting hepatic lipogenesis with the use of LXRβ-specific ligands since most of the hepatic responses are due to activation of LXRα, this will be a difficult challenge as the ligand binding pocket in both isoforms has been shown to be nearly identical.
 In addition, there are species-specific differences in overall LXR responses that need to be carefully considered meaning the use of animal models that more closely resemble humans in their metabolic pathways.back to the top

-LDLs are the principal plasma carriers of cholesterol delivering cholesterol from the liver (via hepatic synthesis of VLDLs) to peripheral tissues, primarily the adrenals and adipose tissue.
+LDLs are the principal plasma carriers of cholesterol delivering cholesterol from the liver (via hepatic synthesis of VLDLs) to peripheral tissues, primarily the adrenals, the gonads, and adipose tissue.
 LDLs also return cholesterol to the liver.
-The cellular uptake of cholesterol from LDLs occurs following the interaction of LDLs with the LDL receptor (also called the apoB-100/apoE receptor).
-The sole apoprotein present in LDLs is apoB-100, which is required for interaction with the LDL receptor.
+The cellular uptake of cholesterol from both IDLs and LDLs occurs following the interaction of the lipoprotein particles with the LDL receptor (also called the apoB-100/apoE receptor).
+IDLs posses both apoB-100 and apoE, where the presence of apoE enhances the binding of IDLs to the LDL receptor.
+On the other hand, the sole apoprotein present in LDLs is apoB-100, which is required for interaction with the LDL receptor, but the lack of apoE reduces the overall affinity of LDLs for the LDL receptor.

-The LDL receptor is a polypeptide of 839 amino acids that spans the plasma membrane.
-An extracellular domain is responsible for apoB-100/apoE binding.
+The LDL receptor is encoded by the LDLR gene which is located on chromosome 19p13.2 and is composed of 18 exons that generate five alternatively spliced mRNAs which encode five distinct isoforms of the LDL receptor.
+The longest LDL receptor isoform is a 860 amino acid precursor protein.
+The LDL receptor spans the plasma membrane and it is the extracellular domain that is responsible for apoB-100/apoE binding.
 The intracellular domain is responsible for the clustering of LDL receptors into regions of the plasma membrane termed coated pits.
 Once LDL binds the receptor, the complexes are rapidly internalized (endocytosed).
 ATP-dependent proton pumps lower the pH in the endosomes, which results in dissociation of the LDL from the receptor.
 The portion of the endosomal membranes harboring the receptor are then recycled to the plasma membrane and the LDL-containing endosomes fuse with lysosomes.
 Acid hydrolases of the lysosomes degrade the apoproteins and release free fatty acids and cholesterol.
-As indicated above, the free cholesterol is either incorporated into plasma membranes or esterified (by ACAT) and stored within the cell.
+As indicated above, the free cholesterol is either incorporated into plasma membranes or esterified (by SOAT2; formerly called ACAT) and stored within the cell.

 LRP1 is also known as CD91 or α2-macroglobulin receptor.
 This receptor is expressed in numerous tissues and is known to be involved in diverse activities that include lipoprotein transport, modulation of platelet derived growth factor receptor-β (PDGFRβ) signaling, regulation of cell-surface protease activity, and the control of cellular entry of bacteria and viruses.
 Regulation of PDFGRβ activity mediates the protective effects of LRP1 in development of atherosclerosis.
 LRP1 is synthesized as a 600kDa precursor that is proteolytically processed into a 85kDa transmembrane protein and a 515kDa extracellular protein.
 The extracellular protein non-covalently associates with the transmembrane protein.
 LRP1 has been shown to bind more than 40 different ligands that include lipoproteins, extracellular matrix proteins, cytokines and growth factors, protease and protease inhibitor complexes, and viruses.
 This diverse array of ligands clearly demonstrates that LRP1 is involved in numerous biological and physiological processes.